 What Is Self-Care?

 If that’s the case, then it’s wise first to describe what self-care actually is.
 According to Tami Forman’s Forbes article, “Self-Care Is Not An Indulgence.
-It’s A Discipline: requires tough-mindedness, a deep and personal understanding of your priorities, and a respect for both yourself and the people you choose to spend your life with.”
+It’s A Discipline: [Self-care] requires tough-mindedness, a deep and personal understanding of your priorities, and a respect for both yourself and the people you choose to spend your life with.”
 She provides examples of self-care that she admits are “kind of boring.”
 Among her examples are:

 • Saying “no” to the thing you don’t want to do even if someone is going to be angry at you.